 The user experience is clean, modern, and minimalistic with the familiar placement of menus and work areas on each platform.
 Notes are plain text or formatted via visual buttons and Markdown with a handy line highlighter helping writers track their typing location.

 Notebooks help organize your content.

 Laverna is federated providing advanced users control of the software.
-For the average user, data is encrypted then stored in Dropbox for backup and cross-device synchronization.
+For the average user, data is encrypted and then stored in Dropbox for backup and cross-device synchronization.

 Laverna’s development progress has stalled as of this review.
-The Android version is yet-to-be-released with an iOS/iPhone app only hinted by the source code.
+The Android version is yet-to-be-released with an iOS/iPhone app only hinted at by the source code.
 Mobile users will only have a browser-based experience for the moment.

-Dropbox’s free tier should be sufficient, but at the moment, it’s the only easy-option for data synchronization.
+Dropbox’s free tier should be sufficient, but at the moment, it’s the only easy option for data synchronization.
 This project needs additional commercial and self-hosted options to truly gain the trust of average and advanced users.